What is the distance between top and bottom kitchen cabinets?

 Now, let’s talk about height.
 The distance between your upper and lower cabinets should ideally be around 18 inches.
 This height is like the sweet spot for most people, allowing easy access to your countertop while keeping everything within reach.
 If you’re on the taller side, you might want to adjust that a bit higher, just like how a basketball player needs a higher hoop.

-READ How to decorate above kitchen cabinets for Christmas?
+READ How to paint inside kitchen cabinets?

 Cabinet Spacing 101: Finding the Sweet Spot Between Top and Bottom Units